rue-a/provo/README.md

 - Used when converting to other models that support a *lang* tag.
 - Has to be compliant with [RFC 5646](https://www.rfc-editor.org/info/rfc5646) (Phillips, A., Ed., and M. Davis, Ed., "Tags for Identifying Languages", BCP 47, RFC 5646, September 2009).
 Compliance is not validated!

-### Create Entities, Activities and Agents and define relation between them
+### Create Entities, Activities and Agents and define relations between them

-The creation for the three starting term classes follows the same pattern.
+The creation for classes follows the same pattern.
 The classes only differ in their methods.
 PROV-O Classes are instantiated by using the add methods of the provenance graph class.
-Below you find an extensively commented version of the `add_entity()` method.
+Below you find the `add_entity()` method of `ProvenanceOntologyGraph` for reference.

 ```python
 # definition of add_entity() in ProvOntologyGraph()